 In addition to submitting the online application, it is important that you submit all other admission documents in a timely manner (i.e. admission essay, transcripts or approved transcript evaluation, Financial Statement, etc…).
 Once your admission application is complete—meaning all required … Learn More

 The application fee is $60.
 Please visit this webpage for admission application deadlines.

-No, international students use the same online application to apply for admission to all undergraduate and graduate programs.
+Yes.
+International students use the same online application to apply for admission to all undergraduate and graduate programs, but also complete a supplemental International Student application.
 To review the admission criteria and process please click here.

 No. Whether a student is a domestic or international student, all students pay the same tuition.
 Please review the Tuition and Fees page to learn more about the cost of attendance.